JoJo275/Notes/environment/environment.md

 * could make reddit, discord, forum for helping and discussing all things programming (as if there weren't tons already)
 * helpful resource: https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments
 * Think a bit more on the specifics
+* Doesn't seem to be other websites with a view like the one stated here